- Contact Us at Micro Business

 Financial Education: If you have ever wondered how to read your credit report or why your credit score matters, we can help.
 We offer financial education to help people establish credit or build their credit score so that they can begin to build assets and become financially secure.

 Upcoming Workshops at Capstone (Free):

-Join us for our "Ignite Your Business" workshops!
+Join us for a new series of workshops on the third Friday morning of each month!
 Contact Margaret Ferguson to register or for more information at 477-5214 or firstname.lastname@example.org.